 - We involve the customer in selection of materials.
 Most customers want quality work, and having the contractor choose the cheapest option on materials isn't always the best plan.
 This is especially true with tiles

 - I have relationships with low-cost granite installers.
 Granite countertops have to be specially cut and polished by very expensive machinery at the granite warehouse/factory.
 The installer will come to the house, make a template of the exact size, and then come back to install the finished and polished slab.
-There is no such things as a General Contractor that does this himself because none of us have this machinery, this is something that is always subcontracted out.
+General Contractor don't have this machinery, this is something that is always subcontracted out.
 The informed homeowner will WANT this to be subcontrated out, including the sink basin installation

 - Installing cabinets is an art.
-Every one has to be perfectly leveled and shimmed and screwed together with each other.
-It doesn't take "only 4 hours" to throw cabinets into a kitchen.
-If someone says they can do a whole kitchen in 4 hours, look for another Contractor.
+Every one of them has to be perfectly leveled and shimmed and screwed to each other.
+The "high point" of the floor needs to be determined before installing any of them.
+It doesn't take half a day to throw cabinets into a kitchen.
+If someone says they can do a good-sized kitchen in 4 hours, look for another Contractor.
 It takes longer to do it right.

 - Sheetrock is also an art, and there are building codes to be followed.
 5/8" for all exterior walls, and 1/2" for all interior walls and ceilings.
 The green sheetrock goes in basements.
 If you use 3/8" on a stud-framed wall, you'll have problems hanging pictures and you'll be plagued with cracks and holes.
+Wonderboard for bathrooms, especially wet areas such as the floor and the shower walls.
 3/8" sheetrock is used ONLY to go over old plaster and lathe, and even in this case, 1/2" is better.
 The Roto-zip is a miracle tool when it comes to sheetrocking where there are outlets and light switches.

 - Anyone can paint, but most people don't know how to do it.
 Sanding and spackling must be done before the painting, and this takes more time than the painting.
+All seams, especially between walls and molding, must be caulked.
 Budget rollers and brushes waste more time and cause more problems.
 Don't use them.

 For me, every house is a "show house".
 The finished product will stand out, and command notice from the neighborhood.
 I will provide perfect workmanship, both to satisfy the customer and for my own business purposes.
 Passers-by and neighbors will see the quality of the work, and how fast it was installed.
 I'll get more business.
 That is key to my business plan.